vishalbelsare/OptimalExecution/README.md

 #### (2)Data cleaning and transmit matrix estimation
 Will pull up later
 #### (3)Simulation and RNN framework
-I am working on this now
+I am working on this now.
 To be continue...